 In June 1996, the FDA inspected the Company and one of its clinical sites in relation to Phase II dose-ranging studies of BCX-34 for CTCL and psoriasis, each of which was concluded in early 1995.
 At the conclusion of the inspection, the FDA issued to the Company a Form FDA 483 citing deficiencies relating to the monitoring of the studies and the Company's procedures for generating, archiving, and safeguarding the randomization tables used in the studies.
 The deficient procedures failed to prevent the use of an incorrect randomization table which ultimately resulted in the initial submission to the FDA of data which reported false statistical significance.
-The FDA issued a Form FDA 483 to the principal investigator at one of the Company's clinical sites, citing numerous significant deficiencies in the conduct of the Phase II dose-ranging study of BCX-34 for CTCL and psoriasis, and as a result of the

-FDA inspections the FDA may not accept data from these studies.
-As a consequence of the FDA inspections and the resulting Form 483's, the Company may experience additional delays in the period of development and FDA regulatory review.
+The FDA issued a Form FDA 483 to the principal investigator at one of the Company's clinical sites, citing numerous significant deficiencies in the conduct of the Phase II dose-ranging study of BCX-34 for CTCL and psoriasis.
+These deficiencies included improper delegations of authority by the principal investigator, failures to follow the protocols, institutional review board deviations, and discrepancies or deficiencies in documentation and reporting.
+As a result of the FDA inspections the FDA may not accept data from these studies.
+As a consequence of the FDA inspections and such resulting Form 483s, the Company's ongoing clinical studies, and in particular, the Phase III trial with topical BCX-34 for CTCL, are likely to receive increased scrutiny since the same clinical site which received the 483 is involved in that trial; this may delay the regulatory review process or require the Company to increase the number of patients at other sites to obtain approval (which can not be assured on a timely basis or at all).